25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 - Suburban stores sell more central air conditioners than window air conditioners.

 - Urban stores sell more window air conditioners than central air conditioners.

-Moreover, retailers can build rules around everything from SKU variations (colors, sizes, etc.) and categories to store-clusters (assortments in A-stores vs. outlet stores).
+Moreover, retailers can build rules around everything from SKU variations (colours, sizes, etc.) and categories to store clusters (assortments in A-stores vs. outlet stores).
 Each level of the hierarchy can have its own set of rules – allowing planners to eliminate a considerable amount of manual work.

 But although rule-based allocation is better than doing everything by hand, it has some major limits.

 Firstly, analyzing the performance of complex assortments to come up with foolproof rules is a very difficult task.
 Doing this well requires looking at dozens of variables – not just historical sales.

 For example, if you made allocation rules by looking at last year’s sales alone – you’d miss every instance of out-of-stocks.
 Perhaps Store X only sold 50 units last year because you only allocated 50 units.
 What you don’t know by looking at just the sales figures, is that Store X would have sold 100 units – if only it had enough inventory allocated in the first place.